 Google Penalties & Google Webmaster Tools

-Google are well known for penalising websites that don't adhere to their strict (yet mostly secret!) rules of search engine rankings.
+Google is well known for penalizing websites that don’t adhere to their strict (yet mostly secret!) rules of search engine rankings.
 To check for a Google penalty on your website is actually quick and easy!
-Go to Google Webmaster Tools, click on 'All Messages'.
-If you have a Google penalty, they'll have sent you a message outlining the details.
-Don't have any notifications?
+Go to Google Webmaster Tools, click on ‘All Messages’.
+If you have a Google penalty, they’ll have sent you a message outlining the details.
+Don’t have any notifications?
 Great!
 Check out your indexation rate instead, a major drop here could hint at the problem.
 If there is a big change, get Google to re-crawl your site.

 Google Analytics, Referrals & AdWords